Hollow Knight: Silksong: Vision

+Philosophy

+Gibson and Pellen describe Silksongs development philosophy as being a "controlled scope creep", with Gibson stating in 2020 "the way we approach these games ... is that they are just a web of ideas, and notions", and Pellen adding "with destinations that we're comfortable with not knowing what they are for a while – just building up or down to them."
+Gibson described the development of Silksong as "enjoyable" and "very satisfying".
+He and Pellen both recounted in August 2025 that they could have continued expanding the game but forced themselves to stop in order to avoid delaying its release further than necessary.
+According to Gibson, due to their development style, "ideas turn into something that exist[s] in the game [quickly]", which he described as "very satisfying."

+Team Cherry did not expand in size at all during the development of Silksong, due to them enjoying their development "formula".
+They rarely used traditional development software such as Trello or Jira.
+The team decided to limit their communication about the game's progress during development, explaining post-release that they wanted to focus their energies on the development process itself and that they wanted to avoid revealing too many of Silksongs secrets before release.
+Primarily, Team Cherry were able to take their time due to the large financial success of Hollow Knight.

 Reception

 Pre-release

 The playable Silksong demo at E3 2019 received critical praise.
 IGN writer Tom Marks liked "its combat and movement even more than the original", and said "Silksong has the potential to be even better than the original."
 Ozzie Mejia of Shacknews praised the "tremendous amount of detail in the environments and in the backgrounds".
 Writing for Game Informer, Matt Miller prematurely called Silksong a "worthy sequel", stating "the portion of Hornet's adventure on display maintains the tradition of excellence established by the original."
 Nintendo World Report writer Melanie Zawodniak praised the speed in which Hornet could traverse vertically, as she believed such movement was "a bit too sluggish in Hollow Knight."
 Despite the short play-time, the demo made her certain that "Team Cherry [is] putting just as much of their skill and passion into the project as [in] their debut title".

 The demo at Gamescom 2025 was given similar praise.
 Writing for Destructoid, Adam Newell called the demo "stunningly beautiful with its lush visuals and animations", and stated that he was "hooked from the start."
 GamesRadar+ writer Josh West stated "there's an attention to detail in its visual and audio design that's scintillating to experience.
-The play itself is smooth, Hollow Knight's occasional sharp edges sanded down to ensure that movement and motion is the star."
+The play itself is smooth, Hollow Knights occasional sharp edges sanded down to ensure that movement and motion is the star."
 Writing for Game Informer, Wesley LeBlanc stated "if what I played today is any indication, Silksong will follow in [Hollow Knights] steps – I really enjoyed what I played."

-As of late August 2025, Silksong was on roughly 5.2 million Steam users' wishlists, making it by far the most-wishlisted game on the service at the time.
+As of late August 2025, Silksong was on roughly 5.2 million Steam users' wishlists, by far the most-wishlisted game on the service at the time.